syncfusion-content/install-docs/Common/Essential-Studio/Add-On/Add-On.md

 7. To install in the displayed default location, click Next.

-    > Note: Click Browse to choose a location for installing the Essential Studio assemblies.
+    N> Click Browse to choose a location for installing the Essential Studio assemblies.

 8. The Select Platform screen opens.
 Select the required platforms to install the assemblies.